NLUs Placements 2024 - NLU Placement Package for UG and PG

 NLUs Placements for 5-year LLB programmes with Salary

-The following table for 5-year LLB programme, provides the details about the number of students passing out, number of students placed, their NLU placement salary, and the students who opted for higher education.
+The data below for 5-year LLB programme, provides the details about the number of students passing out, number of students placed, their NLU placement salary, and the students who opted for higher education.

 1